Klyaus/feedback_app/README.md

 Default: `{"name": "Name", "email": "E-mail", "phone": "Phone", "message": "Enter your message*"}`

-Dictionary of fields displayed in the modal window.
+Dictionary of fields and placeholders displayed in the modal window.
-The field "message" - will be displayed necessarily.

 Example:
 ```